yurigabrielss/dotfiles/README.md

 fastfetch/
 gtk/

+Applying a module:
-Applying a module is as simple as running: stow <module>
+stow <module>

-This structure keeps the setup modular, easy to maintain, and fully reproducible.
+This modular structure keeps the configuration organized, maintainable, and easy to replicate.